neominik/uvl-parser/README.md

+## :warning: Development moved to [Universal-Variability-Language/uvl-parser](https://github.com/Universal-Variability-Language/uvl-parser/) :warning:
+Please refer to the fork for up to date releases and instructions.

 # UVL - Universal Variability Language

 This is a small default library used to parse and print the Universal Variability Language (UVL).